Evolving Screendance Gotland

 Since its premiere, The Sea has screened extensively at international screendance festivals across the world, where it has been met with strong critical response and deeply engaged audiences.
 The film has been selected by leading screendance and arthouse festivals and has sparked conversations around aging, male vulnerability, and the expressive potential of the moving body on screen.
 Repeatedly described as meditative, emotionally resonant, and visually striking, The Sea has established itself as a significant contemporary work within the field of screendance and experimental cinema.

-Cast: Jarck Benschop / David Dorfman / Rolf Engström / Lars Eskilsson / Bengt Hesselberg / Henrik Krogh / Mikael Larsson / Olof Nellgård / Lars Osterman / Lasse Pettersson / Douglas Rosenberg / Lasse Siggelin / Björn Thudén / Benno Voorham / Paul Wu
+Jarck Benschop / David Dorfman / Rolf Engström / Lars Eskilsson / Bengt Hesselberg / Henrik Krogh / Mikael Larsson / Olof Nellgård / Lars Osterman / Lasse Pettersson / Douglas Rosenberg / Lasse Siggelin / Björn Thudén / Benno Voorham / Paul Wu

-Save a seat by sending us an e-mail.
+Apply now by sending us an e-mail.

 More than a workshop, Evolving Screendance Gotland is a meeting place for artists redefining the relationship between movement, camera, and place — an invitation to shape the next steps in the art of screendance.